amb5l/PyHDLio-dev/tests/README.md

 Reusable test data and sample files:

 - **`vhdl/life_signs.vhd`** - Minimal VHDL entity for basic parser validation
+  - Contains simple entity declaration with no generics or ports
+  - Used for "life signs" testing to verify basic parsing functionality

+- **`vhdl/entity_with_ports.vhd`** - Complex VHDL entity for comprehensive testing
+  - Contains entity with both generics and ports
+  - Demonstrates generic parameters with default values
+  - Includes ports with different directions and complex types
+  - Used for testing AST extraction and entity reporting features

 ## Writing New Tests